COVID-19: guidance for the public

-- The priority will be to ensure public and patient safety.
+- Your dental practice’s priority will be to ensure safety.

-- Whilst we are observing social distancing, you should continue to telephone or email your practice, rather than attending in person without an appointment.
+- You should continue to telephone or email your practice, rather than attending in person without an appointment.

-- The range of treatments you will be offered may be different to that you received before 25 March 2020 and may vary from practice to practice.
-This will depend on the staff and equipment available to the team at the time.
+- The range of treatments available to you may also be different and may vary from practice to practice.

 - Some practices are likely to be still working through the inevitable patient backlog caused by the first lockdown.
 This might mean that getting an appointment takes longer than you are used to.

 - In addition, the capacity of dental practices to see as many patients is likely to be lower due to COVID-19 safety measures which have been introduced.
 This may also contribute to longer appointment waiting times.